VasuLaroiya/PennApps-Flyr/README.md

 # PennApps-Flyr
-Control you Parrot AR Drone 2.0 with your Oculus Rift and Pebble Smart Watch.
+Control your Parrot AR Drone 2.0 with your Oculus Rift and Pebble Smart Watch.

 Made By: Vasu Laroiya, Sankruth Kota, Rishi Masand, Nirmal Prakash